laraquah/Paws-and-Claws-Cafe/README.md

 ## 🙏 Thank You for Visiting!

 Thank you for viewing my project!
-I really enjoyed working on this — both the creative and technical aspects — and I hope you enjoyed browsing it as much as I enjoyed building it.
+I really enjoyed working on this — both the creative and technical aspects!! :))